My Next Dinghy Project - Construction

 Fiberglass & resin $479 $50 boatstore .com I chose to use West System epoxy and cloth. boatstore.com had the best prices I could find.
 Note that this line item includes 3 yds of 6 oz. cloth that I plan to use on the bottom.
 That added $45 to the cost not in the original plans from B&B.

 Hardware for the sailing rig $133 $16 B&B Yacht Designs Except for one or two items, B&B had the best prices (and generally much lower than I could find elsewhere) for the hardware for the sail rig.
-Curiously, the 2 Harken micro blocks were of an old design (and didn't match one another) and even though unused, look like they've been laying around for a long time.
-But at $6.50 each I guess I can't complain.. well, too much.
+Curiously, the 2 Harken micro blocks were of an old design (and didn't match one another) and even though unused, look like they've been laying around for a long, long time.
+But at $6.50 each I guess I can't complain.. well, not too much.
 I'll pick up a couple new ones at West Marine next week and throw these in my spare parts bag.

 Misc hardware $21 $6 Duckworks Auto-release Clamcleat CL257.
 B&B had been out of these.